 We only added one more advanced feature to our network repertoire beyond network messages because we never really needed anything else.
 Fundamentally, all you need in a networked game is a signal that will tell other computers to run some code, which is what those messages can do.
 By getting over this bump in the road, we were able to move onto doing networked spawning, networked object transforms, and more, and we didn't waste much of our time trying to over engineer the networking simply because we didn't understand it better.

 The networking features of a game engine cannot be predicted.
 Even if you're targeting a specific genre with that engine (like twin-stick shooters or something weird like that), you'll be adding in features that you think games will need and not the ones they actually need.
 We spent time on things that we thought would be important, such as optimizing our network transforms to take up less bandwidth, and it turned out that we were missing much more important features, like an API for parenting objects across the network.
-The former wasn't important because in the end, our networking was never able to extend across a LAN setup, whereas the latter was needed for the immediately next game that we made after finishing our network manager API.
+The former wasn't important because in the end, our networking was never able to extend beyond a LAN setup, whereas the latter was needed for the immediately next game that we made after finishing our network manager API.
 But we believed that optimizations would be really important because that's stressed a lot by network programmers who are far more experienced than anyone on our team.

 We talk about this elsewhere, but what's important when developing any game engine system (networking included) is to actually make games when you're doing that.
 A game engine in isolation would yield networked tech demos, and tech demos test what you already know you have.
 What's more is that making games also tests the real use cases of the games; as it turns out, a LAN doesn't really need packet optimization, but it does need gameplay quality of life features regarding networking like snapping objects into position.
 Knowing that requires stepping up and making something real with the system, not just setting up test suites.